 This is a reader-supported Website.
 By clicking on product links, you help us keep producing independent objective analysis at no cost to you.
 Thanks for your support!

 - 1 Why Should You Consider Exercise on a Rowing Machine?

-- 2 Finding Time to Exercise
+- 3 Finding Time to Exercise

 Why Should You Consider Exercise on a Rowing Machine?

-At a typical gym, you may find various cardio machines that exercise your heart and help burn fat, as well as weight lifting machines, not to mention dumbbells, barbells, chin up and pullup bars, and so on.
+At a typical gym, you may find various cardio machines that exercise your heart and help burn fat, as well as weightlifting machines, not to mention dumbbells, barbells, chin up, and pullup bars, and so on.
 One of the best, most versatile ways to exercise, either at the gym or at home, is with a rowing machine.

+There Are Many Reasons for Exercise.
 One study by Psychology Today listed a full 19 reasons to exercise, which are outlined as follows:

 - Builds aerobic power

 - Reduces blood pressure